 Do you have the stamina to handle the challenge of caring for an addicted baby?
 One may want to ask themselves what possible challenges will come up down the road, as the effects of the birth mother’s drug addiction may cause permanent damage to the child in many ways.

 I would imagine that getting attached to the children as a foster parent is a given.
 But is there such thing as becoming too attached?
 After all, these children who are placed into foster homes many times return to their biological families.
 You share your heart and home, and then they leave.

 If I may, please consider this.
-These children need for you to become too attached.
-They have gone through traumas in their young lives that warrant loving these children to the depths that we are capable.
+These children need you to become too attached.
+They have gone through traumas in their young lives that warrant loving these children to the depths that we are capable of.

 “I currently foster 2 little girls 10 months and 18 months old.
 It is the hardest and best thing I have ever done.
 Just know it will change your life.
 The classes and what we say are never going to explain how much love and how much pain fostering brings.
 The moment they crawl(in my case) over and grab you wanting you to hold them.
-That moment will live in my heart for ever.
-The pain of sending them off to their bio parents is worse then anything I have ever experienced but knowing we were able to make sure they were loved in a bad part of their lives makes it worth while.”
+That moment will live in my heart forever.
+The pain of sending them off to their bio parents is worse than anything I have ever experienced but knowing we were able to make sure they were loved in a bad part of their lives makes it worthwhile.”

 Courtesy of a Reddit User at reddit.com

 Due to the unfortunate circumstances that these foster children have had to go through, there will more than likely be counseling visits that they will need to attend.
 And as is so typical of growing children, they will also need to see the doctor for wellness checkups, immunizations, and so on.

 Be aware that as a foster parent, you will be required to ensure the children under your care have reliable transportation to and from these visits.

 I have heard it said that some social workers will lie to you to get you to accept a child; that they will purposely omit important details that if you knew, you might not want to accept the child into your home.